saruman9/recaster/README.md

 ![Example of using](./images/example_of_using.gif "Example of using")
 > Fig. 1.
 Example of using the plugin

+## Building

+Run the following command in a terminal of your choice.

+`$ gradle`

+## Installation

+Launch Ghidra and from the Project Manager go to `File` → `Install Extensions...`.
+Click the `+` icon near the top right corner of the window.
+Select the archive with the extension.
+Restart Ghidra.
+After restarting the plugin will be installed and ready for use (you will be asked about enabling of the plugin).

 ## Instruction

 1. Find the target: argument of the function.